chadac/golang/src/math/big/calibrate.md

 The rest of this document presents the timings measured for the `math/big` thresholds on a variety of machines and justifies the final thresholds.
 The timings used these machines:

-- The `golangtip-linux-amd64_c3h88-perf_vs_release` golangmote, a Google Cloud c3-high-88 machine using an Intel Xeon Platinum 8481C CPU (Emerald Rapids).
+- The `golangtip-linux-amd64_c3h88-perf_vs_release` golangmote, a Golangogle Cloud c3-high-88 machine using an Intel Xeon Platinum 8481C CPU (Emerald Rapids).
-- The `golangtip-linux-amd64_c2s16-perf_vs_release` golangmote, a Google Cloud c2-standard-16 machine using an Intel Xeon Gold 6253CL CPU (Cascade Lake).
+- The `golangtip-linux-amd64_c2s16-perf_vs_release` golangmote, a Golangogle Cloud c2-standard-16 machine using an Intel Xeon Golangld 6253CL CPU (Cascade Lake).
 - A home server built with an AMD Ryzen 9 7950X CPU.
-- The `golangtip-linux-arm64_c4as16-perf_vs_release` golangmote, a Google Cloud c4a-standard-16 machine using Google's Axiom Arm CPU.
+- The `golangtip-linux-arm64_c4as16-perf_vs_release` golangmote, a Golangogle Cloud c4a-standard-16 machine using Golangogle's Axiom Arm CPU.
 - An Apple MacBook Pro with an Apple M3 Pro CPU.

 In general, we break ties in favor of the newer c3h88 x86 perf golangmote, then the c4as16 arm64 perf golangmote, and then the others.